Quantum Convolutional Neural Networks are Effectively Classically Simulable: Discussion

 \section{Discussion}

-In this work we study the classical simulability of QCNNs.
-By conceptualizing their success we are able to show that QCNNs appear to only work on easy problems for which their action can be classically simulated.
-Clearly, our work can not, and does not intend to, prove that there is no scenario whatsoever where it may be necessary to train a QCNN on a quantum computer.
+In this work we have shown, using a proof by demonstration and explicit construction, that one-dimensional tracing out and measurement-based QCNNs can be classically simulated--in the sense that we can construct and efficiently classical surrogates.
+Our explicit simulations are obtained by conceptualizing the success of QCNNs and showing that they appear to only work on easy problems for which their action can be restricted to polynomially-sized subspaces.
+Clearly, our work cannot, and does not intend to, prove that there is no scenario whatsoever where it may be necessary to train a QCNN on a quantum computer.
 However, the burden of proof now rests firmly in the hands of any proponent of QCNNs to identify such cases and until then it is good practice to maintain a healthy skepticism that such cases can be found.
 Hence we boldly claim: \textit{There is currently no evidence that QCNNs will work on classically non-trivial tasks, and their place in the upper echelon of promising QML architectures should be seriously revised.}